Polka Kings: Does Polka Music Really Come from Poland?

 The Anaklasis Series’ Reinterpretations of Polish Musical History

 Eddie Schick realised that a musician at the time had to be aggressive and span a wide array of music, and he has spanned it all, from performing on Polish radio programs, to playing at speakeasies, to entertaining at weddings and house parties […].
 In addition, he […] also was part of WWJ’s [radio station] staff orchestra for a couple of years.

 In the clip above, you can hear reed player Lennie Schick, Eddie's brother, playing some non-polka music.

 Jack Black & Jan Lewan attend the ‘The Polka King’ premiere on day four of the 2017 Sundance Film Festival at Eccles Center Theatre on 22nd January 2017 in Park City, Utah, photo: George Pimentel / Getty Images for the Sundance Film Festival

 Eventually, the polka became so popular in the USA that in 1986 a new Grammy category was introduced for it.
 The Polka king himself, Jan Lewan, was a nominee in 1995.
 But it wasn’t long before the interest in the genre started to dwindle, as evidenced by the fact that the polka Grammy stopped being given after 2008.

-When you browse American news websites you can easily stumble upon fairly recent headlines like ‘Jackson's polka music scene is fading before our ears’ or ‘In Elizabeth, polka's oom-pah has run out of time’.
-The fans have aged and new ones don’t seem to be appearing.
+When you browse American news websites, you can easily stumble upon fairly recent headlines like ‘Jackson's polka music scene is fading before our ears’ or ‘In Elizabeth, polka's oom-pah has run out of time’.
+The fans have aged, and new ones don’t seem to be appearing.